New Free Resource Master Nursing Report in Just 3 Days →

 • Skin integrity, nutrition, and hydration – because of airway and swallowing changes, patients often need modified diets to eat safely, and they also typically have trouble moving themselves in bed to prevent skin breakdown

 • Emotional support for the patient and family – strokes are sudden and scary; the patient may have been functioning normally one minute, and the next cannot speak or move one side of their body, and are staring down the barrel of a very long recovery process with a life that looks totally different.
-It’s traumatic for the patient and family to endure, therefore, you emotional support as their primary caregiver is critical.
+It’s traumatic for the patient and family to endure; therefore, your emotional support as their primary caregiver is critical.

 What Causes MCA Stroke?